beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 ## Introduction

 Genomic epidemiology combines classical epidemiological methods with genome sequence data to track and monitor both endemic pathogens and the emergence and spread of novel pathogens.
-In this tutorial, we will follow an outbreak through different phases and use phylogenetic methods to answer questions pertinent to containing the outbreak.
+In this tutorial, we will follow an outbreak through different phases and use phylogenetic methods to answer questions pertinent to understanding and controlling the outbreak.

+Disclaimer: this outbreak is a fictional scenario based on simulated data.
+It is not intended to be predictive or relate to any real-world outbreak, and any similarities are coincidental.

 To undertake this tutorial, you will need to download a number of software packages in a format that is compatible with your computer system (all three are available for Mac OS X, Windows and Linux/UNIX operating systems):